 How does the inclusion of other houses benefit yours?
 The power of numbers, plain and simple.
 Few buyers actually purchase the first house they call about.
 When they call to respond to the broker's ad, on the other hand, they're likely to be shown a number of houses similar to the one they initially expressed interest in seeing.

 And that's just advertising in the local newspaper.
 Brokers today, especially larger ones, employ a variety of other proven advertising methods, including the Internet, magazines, radio, TV and direct mail.

 What should we expect from an open house?

 As another valuable part of the marketing process, the open house offers prospective buyers the chance to view houses in a low-pressure, "browsing" atmosphere.
 With that in mind, you shouldn't expect it to generate a sale, at least not directly.
 What you should look for is increased showings of your home after an open house, whether it be from calls to your agent for private showings or from the open house attendees returning with their buyer's agent.

 Open houses are always valuable, even if very few people show up.
 Such a situation can indicate that the price is too high; it may also lead you to look for ways to improve curb appeal.
-Try not to draw your own conclusions -- your agent will give you a full report on open house activity, and offer a professional assessment of its results.
+Try not to draw your own conclusions -- your independent sales associate will give you a full report on open house activity, and offer a professional assessment of its results.

 Agents often hold an open house for other agents shortly after a house is listed.
 This event, usually held mid-week when real estate agents can give it their full attention, can be as important to your efforts as your listing in the local MLS.
 The more professionals who see your house, the more prospects you're likely to reach.